 Hampton Roads Rental Market

-In this area, we have many military installations.
+In Hampton Roads, we have many military installations.
 Many military members and government contractors who know that they are not going to be here for more than a year or two and they don’t want to risk a purchase.
-Maybe they are senior or high-ranking military or NATO members and can well-afford your desired rental rate.
+Some senior or “high-ranking” military, NATO members can well-afford your desired rental rate.
 People here for short commitments still desire to live in a home that is commensurate to their income bracket or lifestyle preferences.

 Live the American dream